Uzay-G/portfolio/_posts/2019-12-28-projects-and-learning-in-2019.md

 Working on this and learning about all the components took a bit of time but I then did an internship at [Tweag](https://www.tweag.io/).
 I was mentored by [Matthias Meschede](https://github.com/mmesch) and [Arnaud Spiwack](https://github.com/aspiwack/) and I also had the opportunity to learn from [Guillaume Bouchard](https://github.com/guibou) and [Kris Jenkins](https://github.com/krisajenkins).
 They opened my eyes to what it's like being a professional developer and different paths you can take to become one.

 I then started completing the open source [Odin Project](https://theodinproject.com) curriculum for web development.
-It's an awesome resource built with teh help of volunteers and open source maintainers.
+It's an awesome resource built with the help of volunteers and open source maintainers.
 I recommend it and I believe it's one of the best resources to get from zero to hero in webdev.
 It made me discover Ruby and it's Rails framework that I love using.
 It also introduced me to the world of [open source](https://opensource.guide/how-to-contribute) and developed my knowledge of git.

 As a part of this curriculum, I followed Michael Hartl's in-depth [Ruby On Rails tutorial](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/beginning).
 Once again, I decided to apply the methods of [project based learning](https://www.pblworks.org/what-is-pbl).
 Instead of building the sample app of the book, I decided to follow the same outline but instead build [Metadigest](http://metadigest.uzpg.me?ref=blog).
 Metadigest is a newsletter I built in Rails that scrapes different APIs to get the the most popular tech content for the week.
 I then curate these articles and send the digest!
 Through this, I learned about encryption, api requests and also how to setup a production rails website with an AWS ec2 container.